deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 └── tmp
 ```

 The `data` directory contains the documents of the datashed.
+A document
+must be in plain text format and end with the file extension `.txt`.
-It is up
-to the user to set up an ingest process, e.g. in the form of a Python
+It is up to the user to set up an ingest process, e.g. in the form of a
-script.
+Python script.
+Documents can be structured in any subdirectories within
+the `data` directory.

 #### Configuration